If you are aware of Core Web Vitals, then you need no introduction for “Largest Contentful Paint“

 Lower the response time, faster is your webpages.

-You need to choose the Fastest WordPress Hosting to deliver fast loading pages.
-If your site is slow and still your hosting provider says “everything is fine”, they're probably overselling and you need to pick a fast host.
+It would be best if you chose the Fastest WordPress Hosting to deliver fast loading pages.
+If your site is slow and your hosting provider still says “everything is fine,” they're probably overselling, and you need to pick a fast host.

-I use and recommend the following hosts that works just out of box.
+I use and recommend the following hosts that work just out of the box.

 - Cloudways – Cheapest Cloud hosting yet powerful.
 Use code: BIO25 for $25 free credits applicable for the first month.

 Why Cloudways?
-Let's do a practical comparison.
+Let's make a practical comparison.
 The below TTFB results are from the site hosted on SiteGround Startup plan that costs $19.99 per month.
-The TTFB starts from 245ms in USA and more than 500ms in Europe while takes more than one second in Asian countries.
+The TTFB starts from 245ms in the USA and more than 500ms in Europe while takes more than one second in Asian countries.

 Let's take the below site hosted on Cloudways $10 per month Digital Ocean plan and the site TTFB loads from just 15ms and average 250ms in European locations and takes 600ms TTFB from Asia countries.

-You can see how faster Cloudways when compared to SiteGround (both the sites comes with same setup, no CDN involved, USA data centers).
+You can see how faster Cloudways compared to SiteGround (both the sites come with the same setup, no CDN involved, USA data centers).

-You can also do a comparison with any shared hosting company and I bet Cloudways always tops the results when it comes to performance.
+You can also compare with any shared hosting company, and I bet Cloudways always tops the results when it comes to performance.

 I also put the sites to test from Pingdom to monitor response time from 25 US locations and there is no surprise, Cloudways averages 336 ms while SiteGround averages around 676ms.

-If you check my blog, you can see I wrote a lot of real reviews with such uptime, response time details of many hosting companies but nothing comes close to what Cloudways offers for just $10 per month.
+If you check my blog, you can see I wrote many reviews with such uptime, response time details of many hosting companies but nothing comes close to what Cloudways offers for just $10 per month.

-While Server response time is the base to fix LCP issues, you shouldn't compromise on cheap shared hosting which is going to be renewed at more than $10 per month and requires yearly billing.
+While Server response time is the base to fix LCP issues, you shouldn't compromise on cheap shared hosting, which will be renewed at more than $10 per month and requires yearly billing.
 On the other hand, Cloudways costs $10 per month forever and doesn't require any yearly billing.

-If you can't move your sites out of SiteGround or other shared hosts due to billing period, then check this guide on improving TTFB in SiteGround.
+If you can't move your sites out of SiteGround or other shared hosts due to the billing period, check this guide to improve TTFB in SiteGround.

-You can see our site loads in less than 50ms across most US & Europe locations and loads between 50-150ms in Asia which is the farthest location from my physical server.
+You can see our site loads in less than 50ms across most US & European locations and loads between 50-150ms in Asia, which is the farthest location from my physical server.

 In most cases, if your host TTFB is less than 1000ms, the upcoming optimization will do wonders to improve TTFB.
 However, if your TTFB is over 1000ms across all locations, choose a good TTFB Hosting and follow the below optimization techniques to make your URLs turn from “Poor” to “Good” in search console.